The rule of thirds applies to the process of composing photographs and helps you to shoot visually appealing and balanced images.

-The photograph above demonstrates the application of the rule of thirds.
+My photograph of Namib desert demonstrates the application of the rule of thirds.
 The horizon sits at the horizontal line dividing the lower third of the photo from the upper two-thirds.
 The tree sits at the intersection of two lines, sometimes called sweet spot.
-By aligning the subject of your photo along these lines or their intersections, you get an image with more tension, energy and interest in the composition than simply centering the subject would.
+By aligning the subject of the photo along these lines or their intersections, you get an image with more tension, energy and interest in the composition than simply centering the subject would.

 The main reason for observing the rule of thirds is to discourage placement of the subject at the center, or prevent a horizon from appearing to divide the picture in half.
 As you look through the viewfinder of your camera at a scene, place the subject at one of the imaginary grid intersection points in order the image gets an overall dynamic balance.